Why Use This This skill provides specialized capabilities for jeremylongshore's codebase.

 ## Output

-- Separate Clerk instances per environment
+- Separate Clerk instances per environment (dev, staging, production)

-- Environment-aware configuration
+- Environment-aware configuration with key validation

-- CI/CD pipeline configured
+- CI/CD pipeline deploying correct keys per branch

 ## Error Handling